Crystelab/Zilla/README.md

 ```
 sudo systemctl stop postgresql
 ```
-To play around in the database, you can put in sql queries in after entering this:
+To play around in the database, you can put in sql queries in after entering this, the password for user is password:
 ```
 psql -h localhost -U user -d zilla
 ```